diegokrule1/crawler/README.md

 There is a database to store already visited urls.
 The database is postgres and there is only one table which is defined on [here](https://github.com/diegokrule1/crawler/blob/start/migrations/url_up.sql)

-The application is design following a producer-consumer patttern, where the producer stores the newly found url on the database and the consumer does the analysis.
+The application is designed following a producer-consumer patttern, where the producer stores the newly found url on the database and the consumer does the analysis.
 Since there is a `constraint unique` on the url on the database we make sure never to analyze the same url twice.